 - You frequently use public transportation.
 Using public commute options such as buses, light rails, or trains can help you avoid unneeded miles on your car.

 - You’re a student.
 Students who are away at college might not need their car that much if their campus has everything they need.
-College students who leave their car at home will also avoid racking up mileage and could even qualify for the student away discount.
+College students who leave their car at home won’t be driving much and could even qualify for the student away discount.

 - You’re retired or a senior citizen.
-You likely don’t need to drive to work every day if you’re retired.
-This will help your annual mileage stay low and help you save on car insurance, which can be higher for people 60 and older.
+You likely don’t drive to work every day if you’re retired.
+This will help your annual miles low and help you save on car insurance, which can be higher for people 60 and older.

-Several of the leading auto insurance companies will offer savings or discounts to low mileage drivers.
+Several of the leading insurance companies offer discounts when you drive below a certain number of miles each year.
 Many of them do this by estimating your driving activity with telematics.
 This is usually a part of many insurers’ safe driving programs.

-Insurance companies may also offer pay-per-mile or usage-based insurance (UBI) options.
-These alternative policies and plans help you pay only for the miles you drive, allowing you to shell out less for insurance each month.
+Insurers may also offer pay-per-mile or usage-based insurance (UBI) options.
+These alternative policies and plans help you pay only for the miles you drive, allowing you to pay less for coverage each month.

 Note: some discounts aren’t available in every state.
-Contact your insurer to see if you’re able to get a discount.
+Contact your insurer to see if you qualify.

-The Drive Safe & Save program allows State Farm to estimate your mileage, potentially making it easier to claim your discount.
-Be aware that you could lose your State Farm low mileage discount if they see that you drive too much.
+The Drive Safe & Save program allows State Farm to estimate how much you drive, potentially making it easier to claim your discount.
+Be aware that you could lose your discount if your driving increases.

-Nationwide doesn’t have a named low mileage discount.
+Nationwide doesn’t have a discount for mileage.
 Rather, they offer a pay-per-mile program called SmartMiles.
 With this program, you’d pay a base rate and a varying monthly rate depending on how much you drive.
-SmartMiles uses telematics to track your mileage and help you save on insurance if you can drive less frequently.
+SmartMiles uses telematics to track your trips and help you save if you drive less frequently.

-Like other providers, GEICO might use your annual mileage as a factor when they figure out your rates.
-But they don’t have an actual low mileage discount.
+Like other providers, GEICO uses annual mileage as a factor when they figure out your rates.
+But they don’t have an actual discount.

-GEICO also has a program named DriveEasy that lets them give you discounts for safe driving.
+GEICO also has a program named DriveEasy to reward customers for for safe driving.
 To get started, you’ll have to install GEICO’s mobile app and sign up.
 The app monitors your driving behavior, including how far you drive.
-In this way, you may be able to get a discount from GEICO for being a low mileage driver.
+In this way, you may be able to receive savings from GEICO based on your mileage.

-Though they don’t have a low mileage discount, Allstate offers a pay-per-mile car insurance policy called Milewise.
-Allstate says that Milewise can allow you to save anywhere from 20 to 72% on your auto coverage if you drive at or below 10,000 miles per year.
+Though they don’t have this sort of discount, Allstate offers a pay-per-mile policy called Milewise.
+Allstate says that Milewise can allow you to save anywhere from 20 to 72% on your auto coverage when you driven10,000 miles per year or less.
 Milewise comes with a daily base rate and a per-mile rate.
-Be aware that Milewise is not available in every state.
+Be aware that it’s not available in every state.
 Contact your Allstate agent for more information.

 Like other insurers’ safe driving programs, Progressive’s Snapshot uses telematics to check your driving habits and give you discounts.
 Your miles driven is one of the habits they keep an eye on.
 You’ll need to download the app or plug a device into your car to use it.

-USAA will give you a discount on your auto insurance if you aren’t a frequent driver.
-They’ll also give you a discount of up to 60% off your coverage if you need to store your car for any reason.
+USAA will give you a discount if you aren’t a frequent driver.
+They’ll also take up to 60% off your premium when you need to store your car for any reason.
 Contact your USAA agent to find out exactly how much you can save, whether it’s available in your state, and how little you must drive to qualify.

-Liberty Mutual is likely to consider your mileage when they choose your rates.
+Liberty Mutual considers total miles driven when they choose your rates.
 But they don’t have any discounts for low mileage drivers.
-Instead, they offer a pay-per-mile insurance program called RightTrack.
+Instead, they offer a pay-per-mile program called RightTrack.
 Using a telematics device, this program tracks your car’s miles every month and will calculate your rates.
 You may need to reach out to Liberty Mutual to find out more about how to enroll.

-Farmers’ Signal app can help you get a discount for being a low mileage driver.
-Like other carriers’ programs, the program enables Farmers Insurance to track your driving and potentially give you discounts.
+Farmers’ Signal app can help you get a discount for driving less frequently.
+Like other carriers’ programs, the program enables Farmers Insurance to track your driving and potentially reward you.
 It watches things such as when you drive, how much you drive, how fast you drive, and more.
 Call your Farmers agent for more detailed info about how much you can save with Signal.

-Travelers doesn’t have a low mileage discount.
+Travelers doesn’t have a specific discount for how much you drive.
 They may, however, use your yearly mileage as a factor when deciding how much you’ll pay for car insurance.
+So, if you drive very little, you could pay less than someone that takes frequent road trips.

-You can qualify for a low mileage discount from AmFam if you drive less than 7,500 miles per year.
-You could also get additional discounts through their usage-based KnowYourDrive program that uses an app to track your driving habits.
+You can qualify for a low mileage discount from AmFam for driving less than 7,500 miles per year.
+You could also get additional savings through their usage-based KnowYourDrive program that uses an app to track your driving habits.

 Farm Bureau Financial Services

 Farm Bureau offers a low mileage discount when you drive less than 7,500 miles a year.
-They’re website doesn’t specify the discounts savings.
-So, you’ll need to contact them directly or ask an agent to learn more.
+Its website doesn’t specify the savings.
+You’ll need to contact the insurer directly or ask an agent to learn more.

 Frequently Asked Questions